harmslab/topiary/docs/source/protocol.rst

 + We've found that this step usually takes a few days for an alignment with ~500 sequences and ~1000 columns long.
 We conservatively allocated a week (:code:`#SBATCH --time=07-00:00:00`).
-+ If you installed topiary using conda (as we recommend) you  need to make sure that the conda environment is active (:code:`conda activate topiary`).
++ If you installed topiary using conda (as we recommend), you  need to make sure that the conda environment is active (:code:`conda activate topiary`).

 You start the topiary run using something like the following command.
 This